CodeChain-io/codechain-dashboard/doc/source/index.rst

 Agent
 =====

-Agent is living in the same machine with a CodeChain.
-Agent queries the CodeChain to get management information.
-Agent could stop/update/run the CodeChain program.
+An agent lives in the same machine with a CodeChain node.
+It queries CodeChain nodes and get managerial information.
+It can stop/update/run a CodeChain program.

 Agent Server
 ============

-Agent server queries agent to get information.
-Agent saves data to its own DB.
+An agent server queries agents to get information.
+It saves the collected data to its own DB.

 Frontend
 =========

-Frontend visualizes information for a user.
-Frontend queries Agent server.
+A frontend provides the visualization of the information collected from agent servers.

 ***************